unsw-edu-au/QBot/Documentation/deployment-guide.md

 #### QBot API Auth App Registration
 The custom Teams tabs are Angular apps that call the QBot API service (.NET Web API).
 This App Registration is used to authenticate these API calls.

+This App Registration does not have to be on the same tenant as your Teams instance.

 Create a new **App Registration** for the purpose of QBot API Authentication.

+This App Registration MUST be on the same tenant as your Teams instance.
 You will need to be an Application Administrator on your tenant

 |Setting|Value|
 |:-|:-|